-A regulation passed by the EU, which implements the G-20 2009 Pittsburgh Agreement to introduce regulations to reduce systemic risk in the banking system, in a similar fashion to Dodd-Frank.
+A regulation passed by the EU that implements the G-20 2009 Pittsburgh Agreement to introduce regulations to reduce systemic risk in the banking system, in a similar fashion to Dodd-Frank.
 The European Securities and Markets Authority (ESMA) will be the implementing authority.
 The regulation includes four ‘pillars’:

 1) Transparency via trade reporting.